jjavieralv/EyeOfArtemis/documentacion/software/servidor/ansible/README.md

 Copy the file ansible.pub(```shell echo $HOME/.ssh/ansible.pub``` ) to roles/server-management/files

 This will config the server ready to continue using certs authentication instead of password.
+You must be on software/server/ansible path to execute all the following ansible-playbooks

 ```shell
 ansible-playbook -i {your_inventory} -t first-execution,groups,users,config_sudoers,ssh_copy,ssh_config,energy -k --ask-become-pass server_management.yml